Pylons/pyramid/docs/narr/firstapp.rst

 :class:`~pyramid.config.Configurator` class.
 The resulting ``config`` object represents an API which the script uses to configure this particular :app:`Pyramid` application.
-Methods called on the Configurator will cause registrations to be made in a :term:`application registry` associated with the application.
+Methods called on the Configurator will cause registrations to be made in an :term:`application registry` associated with the application.

 .. _adding_configuration: